RenderKit/ospray/doc/api.md

   : Supported texture formats by `texture2d`, i.e., valid constants
   of type `OSPTextureFormat`.

+The size of the texture is inferred from the size of the 2D array `data`, which also needs have a compatible type to `format`.
-The texel data addressed by `source` starts with the texels in the lower left corner of the texture image, like in OpenGL.
+The texel data in `data` starts with the texels in the lower left corner of the texture image, like in OpenGL.
 Per default a texture fetch is filtered by performing bi-linear interpolation of the nearest 2×2 texels; if instead fetching only the nearest texel is desired (i.e.,